-I am a third-year graduate student in the Social and Emotional Well-Being Lab.
+I am a fifth-year Ph.D. student in the Social and Emotional Well-Being Lab.
 I grew up in Western Massachusetts and graduated from Vassar College with a Bachelor's Degree in Neuroscience and Behavior.
-I then spent two years working in a residential treatment facility for people with eating disorders.
-While pursuing a Ph.D. in Clinical Psychology at Suffolk, I have been fortunate to partake in clinical training at Angier Elementary School and at Suffolk's Counseling Health and Wellness (CHW) center.
-These experiences and the coursework at Suffolk have informed my clinical interests.
-Additionally, my lifelong passion for understanding how people's experiences shape their day-to-day perspectives on their well-being informs my approach to psychology.
-In my spare time, I enjoy spending time with loved ones, going on adventures in nature, and eating delicious food.
+I then spent two years working as a Residential Counselor Supervisor and group leader in a treatment facility for people with eating disorders.
+While in graduate school at Suffolk, I have been fortunate to partake in clinical training at Massachusetts General Hospital (MGH), Angier Elementary School, Suffolk's Counseling Health and Wellness (CHW) center, and Boston Medical Center (BMC).
+This year I will be working with combat veterans at a VA readjustment center.
+These experiences and Suffolk's coursework have contributed to my passion for understanding how individual's day-to-day experiences shape their perspectives on their well-being, further informing my approach to- psychological science.

-Within the Social and Emotional Well-Being Lab, my research investigates how the relationship between stress and sleep is informed by intrapsychic and interpersonal processes.
-My Master's project / Early Research Project (ERP) used multilevel moderated mediation to explore how the relationship between stress and sleep is influenced, through pre-sleep arousal, by rumination and worry (two forms of repetitive negative thought oriented toward the past and future, respectively).
-For my dissertation, I plan to expand on this research to incorporate measures of social belonging in understanding relationships between stress, sleep, and well-being.
+Within the Social and Emotional Well-Being Lab, my research investigates the relative strengths of variables governing cyclical relationships across time.
+My dissertation research examines the bidirectional nature of the sleep-emotion relationship and how methodological assessment timing influences self-reporting behavior.
+My Master's project / Early Research Project (ERP) used multilevel moderated mediation to explore how the relationship between stress and sleep is influenced, through pre-sleep arousal, by rumination and worry (i.e., two forms of repetitive negative thought oriented toward the past and future, respectively).
+I am involved in additional projects relating to both intrapsychic and interpersonal processes.
+I am also an Analyst within Suffolk's Office of Institutional Research and Assessment (OIRA).

 Sleep; Emotions; Framing Effect; Lifespan Development; Education; Holistic Health